rockysingh3/BookList/README.md

   </a>
 </p>

-> ThBook list app lets you add books your reading to a list and delete them as you would like.
+> The Book list app lets you add books your reading to a list and delete them as you would like.
  The point of this app was to learn more about JS hooks.
-Used context hook and reducer hook to manage the state.
+ Used all four hooks createContext, useReducer, useState, and useEffect to build this project.

 ### ✨ [Demo](https://stark-spire-18890.herokuapp.com/)